martinbonnin/mbonnin.net/src/content/post/2024-11-21_state-of-kotlin-scripting.md

 - `build.gradle.kts`
 - [Notebooks](https://kotlinlang.org/docs/kotlin-notebook-overview.html)

 I myself wrote about [Kotlin scripting back in May 2020](https://mbonnin.medium.com/may-2020-the-state-of-kotlin-scripting-99cb6cc57db1).
-To this day, this is one of my most read blog post so this felt like the perfect opportunity to make a small refresher.
+To this day, this is one of my most read blog posts so this felt like the perfect opportunity to make a small refresher.

 Let's see how you can use `*.main.kts` today, in November 2024!